jedisct1/dsvpn/README.md

 * `<tun interface>`: this is the name of the VPN interface.
 On Linux, you can set it to anything.
 Or MacOS, it has to follow a more boring pattern.
 If you feel lazy, just use `auto` here.
 * `<local tun ip>`: local IP address of the tunnel.
 Use any private IP address that you don't use here.
 For some reason, I tend to pick `192.168.192.254` for the server, and `192.168.192.1` for the client.
 * `<remote tun ip>`: remote IP address of the tunnel.
 See above.
 These parameters must the same on the client and on the server, just reversed.
-* `<external host>`: on the client, it should be the IP address or the hostname of the server.
+* `<vpn server ip>`: on the client, it should be the IP address or the hostname of the server.
 On the server, it doesn't matter, so you can just use `auto`.
-* `<external port>`: the TCP port to listen to/connect to for the VPN.
+* `<vpn server port>`: the TCP port to listen to/connect to for the VPN.
 Use 443 or anything else.
 * `<external interface>`: the name of the external interface, that sends packets to the Internet.
 The first line of the `netstat -rn` output will tell you (`destination: default` or `destination: 0.0.0.0`).
 Required on a server.
 On a client, you can just use `"auto"`.
 * `<external gateway ip>`: the internal router IP address.
 Required on the client, can be left to `auto` on the server.
 Once again, the first line printed by `netstat -rn` will tell you (`gateway`).